CISOfy/lynis/README.md

 [![ToolsWatch Best Tools](https://www.toolswatch.org/badges/toptools/2015.svg)](https://www.toolswatch.org/2016/02/2015-top-security-tools-as-voted-by-toolswatch-org-readers/)

 ## Contribute
 We love contributors.
 Do you have something to share?
+Or help out with translating Lynis into your own language?
 Create an issue or pull request on GitHub, or send us an e-mail: lynis-dev@cisofy.com.
 More details can be found at [Contributors Guide](https://github.com/CISOfy/lynis/blob/master/CONTRIBUTIONS.md).